-(3) Handling of the Fuel

-Fuel containing dust particles or water will cause engine failure.
-Therefore:

-- Take care to prevent dust particles or water from contaminating the fuel when filling the fuel tank.
+- (3) Handling of the Fuel Fuel containing dust particles or water will cause engine failure.
+Therefore; (4) Therefore is a second dust operation of the second dust operation. - Take care to prevent dust particles or water from contaminating the fuel when filling the fuel tank.
 When fueling is done from an oil drum directly, allow the fuel to set long enough for contaminates to settle. - 2) Always fully fill the fuel tank.
-Drain the fuel tank frequently.

-(4) Water in Fuel
+Drain the fuel tank frequently. - (4) Water in Fuel water.

-water.